eikehmueller/ma32070/lectures/Notes.md

 $$

 ### Total computational cost
-The numbe of operations to carry out this procedure is:
+The number of operations to carry out this procedure is:

 $$
 \begin{aligned}